Ghesselink/Rule_Creation/README.md

 These packages are further divided into different modules.
 For example, 'then' houses modules like 'nesting(.py), values and relationships.
 It is recommended to utilize the appropriate modules when adding or modifying code.
 However, the procedure for segmenting code into seperate packages isn't always clear.
 Some may argue tha the current structure isn't optimal or that(for example), 'nesting' is a subtype of 'relationships.

 Of course, feel free to add improvements on the structure.
-This would again be a good example of 'non-rule' pull requests.
+This would again be a good example of 'non-rule' pull requests

+- Documentation

+For every new function, please include some docstrings.
+These should comprise one or two sentences capturing your current understanding of the function.
+What seems clear today may not be as understandable tomorrow, or to someone else.

 ---